-Engineering Tutor Center
+Engineering Tutoring Center

-The Engineering Tutoring Center at AUD provides pre-Engineering and Engineering students enrolled in physics and programming courses (PYHS 201, PHYS202, ENGG 140, EECE250) with the assistance they need to excel in these courses.
-The center aims to help students attain the outcomes required in terms of problem solving, experimentation, and algorithm development.
+The Engineering Tutoring Center at AUD provides Engineering students enrolled in physics and programming courses (PYHS 201, PHYS202, ENGG140) and other engineering courses with the assistance they need to excel in these courses.
+The center aims to help students attain the outcomes required for problem-solving, experimentation, and algorithm development.
 Tutoring is provided by senior students who have extensive experience in these topics, as well as Engineering instructors.

-Speaking Skills Center
+Public Speaking Tutoring Center

-The Speaking Skills Center (SSC) welcomes any student to walk in and work one-to-one with a peer tutor on their oral communication skills.
+The Public Speaking Tutoring Center (PSTC) welcomes any student to walk in and work one-to-one with a peer tutor on their oral communication skills.
 Students choose what they want to improve on and the tutor guides them through exercises, discussions, or practicing their full presentation for feedback.
-The SSC remedies various student issues (e.g. anxiety)

-while aiding faculty (e.g. instructional assistance).
+The PSTC remedies various student issues (e.g., anxiety) while aiding faculty (e.g., instructional assistance).
 Tutors are overseen by AUD's Professor of Oral Rhetoric, and they are trained with an inventory of methods to assist students.